 - The latest information regarding radiation protection in dentistry can be found under: https://ec.europa.eu/energy/sites/ener/files/documents/136.pdf and https://ec.europa.eu/energy/sites/ener/files/documents/172.pdf

-On entering the abstract submission portal, you will be asked to create a new account.
-The selected login name and password can be used to view or amend the draft abstract before it is submitted.
+On entering the abstract submission for the first time, submitters will need to create a new account.
+The selected login name and password can be used to view or amend the draft abstract before it is submitted by the deadline of 14 December 2023, 23:59 CET.
 Once submitted, the abstract cannot be modified.
-You will then receive an e-mail acknowledgment confirming receipt.
-If you do not receive an acknowledgment, please contact: [email protected]
+You will receive an email acknowledgement confirming receipt.
+If you do not receive an acknowledgment, please contact: EOSabstracts@tfilodestar.com

 All submissions will be reviewed by the Scientific Committee prior to deciding whether or not they can be accepted in the final programme.
 It is the submitting author's responsibility to ensure that the abstract is accurate and well written.

-Notification of acceptance/rejection will be sent by email to the submitting author by 10 March 2023.
-If you have not received information concerning the abstract by that date please contact: [email protected].
+Notification of acceptance/rejection will be sent by email to the submitting author by 4 March 2024.
+If you have not received information concerning the abstract by that date please contact: EOSabstracts@tfilodestar.com.

-Accepted abstracts will be published in the October digital issue of the European Journal of Orthodontics.
+Accepted scientific abstracts which are presented in person at the congress will be published in the October digital issue of the European Journal of Orthodontics.
 EOS members receive the journal as part of their subscription.